ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     population is counted

 **RHOAPP** [RhoApp]
     This is for resummed FCIMC, it indicates the number of propagation steps around each subgraph before particles are assigned to the nodes

 **SIGNSHIFT**
     This is for FCIMC and involves calculating the change in shift depending on the absolute value of the sum of the signs of the walkers.
 This should hopefully mean that annihilation is implicitly taken into account.
 Results were not too good.

+    .. note:: details?
+Why "not good"?

 **HFRETBIAS** [PRet]
     This is a simple guiding function for FCIMC - if we are at a double excitation, then we return to the HF determinant with a probability PRet.
     This is unbiased by the acceptance probability of returning to HF.

     This is not available in the parallel version.

 **EXCLUDERANDGUIDE**
     This is an alternative method to unbias for the HFRetBias.
-It invloves disallowing random excitations back to the guiding function (HF Determinant)
+It invloves disallowing random excitations back to the guiding function (HF Determinant).

     This is not available in the parallel version.

 **PROJECTE-MP2**
     This will find the energy by projection of the configuration of walkers onto the MP1 wavefunction.
-    DEVELOPMENTAL and possibly not bug-free
+DEVELOPMENTAL and possibly not bug-free.

     This is not available in the parallel version.

 **FIXPARTICLESIGN**
     This uses a modified hamiltonian, whereby all the positive off-diagonal hamiltonian matrix elements are zero.
 Instead, their diagonals are modified to change the on-site death rate.
 Particles now have a fixed (positive) sign which cannot be changed and so no annihilation occurs.
 Results were not good.

     This is not available in the parallel version.

+    .. note:: details?
+Why "not good"?

 **STARTSINGLEPART**
     This will start the simulation with a single positive particle at the HF, and fix the shift at its initial value, until the number of particles gets to the INITPARTICLES value.

 **MEMORYFAC** [MemoryFac]
-    Default 50
+    Default 50.

-    MemoryFac is the factor by which space will be made available for extra walkers compared to InitWalkers
+    MemoryFac is the factor by which space will be made available for extra walkers compared to InitWalkers.

 **GRAPHSIZE** [NDets]
     In ResumFCIMC, this is the number of connected determinants to form the graph which you take as your sumsystem for the resummed spawning.
-    Must have an associated RhoApp
+Must have an associated RhoApp.

 **HAPP** [HApp]
-    Default 1
+    Default 1.

     In ResumFCIMC, this indicates the number of local applications of the hamiltonian to random determinants before the walkers are assigned according to the resultant vector.

 **NOBIRTH**
-    Force the off-diagonal :math:`\H` matrix elements to become zero, and hence obtain an exponential decay of the initial populations on the determinants, at a rate which can be exactly calculated and compared against.
+    Force the off-diagonal :math:`H` matrix elements to become zero, and hence obtain an exponential decay of the initial populations on the determinants, at a rate which can be exactly calculated and compared against.

     This is no longer functional, but commented out in the code.

 **MCDIFFUSE** [Lambda]
     Default 0.0.

     Set the amount of diffusion compared to spawning in the **FCIMC** algorithm.

     This is no longer functional and commented out in the code.

 **FLIPTAU** [FlipTauCyc]